gjacuna/pop/README.md

 A fun idea: use GPT to expand this project and mint an NFT of the code GPT proposed!

+# TODOS

+- Store the model and the actual API calls!
+- Handle the OpenAI API key better, so you don't have to write it down for every session
+- Add more AI models!
+Image generation, speech recognition, etc!
+And also, add different AI companies and model.
+There's a whole world outside of OpenAI.
+- Just make it better

 # Everything built with Scaffold-Eth 2!